abdirozaq/High-Definition-Audio-Codec-Installer-Hackintosh/README.md

 ##High Definition Audio Codec Installer ::

 It features a collection of automagically installation of  Patched AppleHDA for Audio Codec in Hackintosh.
 This will sort out your audio related problems in Hackintosh .
 After installation you will get your Sound working.
-You just need to change Layout_ID as per mentioned in README after installation it will be on desktop.
+You just need to change Layout_ID as per mentioned in README after installation it will be in HDA Codec on Desktop.

 #Contribution to Project ::